 In response to current restrictions created by the COVID-19 health crisis, the Professional Master's Program has temporarily waived the GRE requirement until the Autumn 2022 application cycle.
 Applicants to an earlier quarter do not need to provide official GRE scores.

-The PMP does not support F or J category student visas.
-International students must hold another visa or immigration status that allows them to reside and study in the United States.
+The PMP does not support F-1 or J-1 student visas.
+International students are welcome in the PMP, but must hold another visa or immigration status that allows them to reside and study in the United States.

 All applicants who are non-native speakers of English must enclose proof of their English proficiency in their application.
 For official UW Graduate School policy information, please refer to Memo 8: Graduate School English Language Proficiency Requirements.

 The PMP accepts the following methods by which non-native English speakers may meet this requirement:

 - Having earned a degree in the United States or another country specified in Memo 8 in which English was the language of instruction